Textile-reinforced concrete: Uses

 Due to the thin, cost effective, and lightweight nature of textile-reinforced concrete, it can be used to create many different types of structural components.
-The crack control of TRC is much better than that tradition steel-reinforced concrete; when TRC cracks, it creates multiple small fisures, between 50 and 100 nanometers wide.
+The crack control of TRC is much better than that traditional steel-reinforced concrete; when TRC cracks, it creates multiple small fissures, between 50 and 100 nanometers wide.
 In some cases, the cracks can self-heal, since a 50 nanometer crack is almost as impermeable as a non-cracked concrete.
-Due to these properties, TRC would be a great material for all different types of architectural and civil engineering applications.

 Textile-reinforced concrete can be used to create full structures, like bridges and buildings, as well as large structures in environments with much water, such as in mines and boat piers.
 As of 2018, the testing procedures and approval for these structures is not available, although it can currently be used to create small components, such as panels.
 Façade panels would be a convenient use of TRC, due to the material being thinner and lighter than typical concrete walls, and a cheaper alternative to other options.
 For bridges and building profiles, TRC could add to the strength and overall design of the structure.
 TRC could also be used to create irregular shapes with hard edges, and could be a novel way to enhance style and architectural design of modern buildings.

 Textile-reinforced concrete could also be used to reinforce, repair, or add on to existing buildings, in either a structural or cosmetic basis.
 Furthermore, TRC could be used to provide a protective layer for old structures or retrofit new elements to an old structure, due to the lack of corrosion associated with this mechanism.
 Unlike steel, which will rust if a crack forms, TRC does not corrode and will retain its strength, even with small cracks.
 If carbon fiber fabric is used as the textile, TRC could be used to heat buildings; carbon fiber is conductive, and could be used to support the building, as well as heat it.